cortexrd/Knack-Toolkit-Library/README.md

 **\_rvr=vTitle1,vTitle2**: Refresh Views after a Refresh.
 Same syntax as \_rvs.
 Used to trigger a refresh to other views.
 Care must be taken to avoid infinite circular loops: A\>B\>C\>A\>B\>C…

-**\_rvd=vTitle1,vTitle2**: Refresh Views after a Drop.
-Same syntax as \_rvs.
-Used to trigger a refresh to other views, after an event has been drag’n dropped in a Calendar view.
+**\_rvd=vConfTitle,vTitle1,vTitle2**: Refresh Views after a Drop.
+Used to confirm that a drag’n drop operation has completed successfully after an event has been moved or resized in a Calendar view.
+Optionally, if additional view titles are supplied, those will be refreshed.
+The first parameter **vConfTitle** is a List view of same object as the calendar, with the events’ date/time field, that must be added in the same page as the Calendar view.
+It should have the **\_hv** keyword since it’s a utility view that displays no useful information.
+It only serves to perform a GET API call on it.

 **\_qt=bgColorTrue,bgColorFalse**: Quick Toggle of Boolean fields in a Table or Search view.
 Will queue all clicks on cells with a Yes/No type of fields and will invert their state in a background processing loop.
 Optional true/false/pending colors can be specified, compatible with all web formats like \#rrggbbaa, \#rgba and named colors (ex: darkolivegreen).
 The colors can be app-wide or on a per-view basis, as desired.
 See quickToggleParams for details in the KTL_KnackApp.js file.